noFlowWater/signage_solution/react_signage/README.md

 - Opens the app inspector for debugging purposes.
 - Cleans up by removing the build and IPK directories.

-**Note:** When the `deploy.sh` script removes any existing installation of the app, you may encounter an error message in the console during the initial deployment, or if the app corresponding to the `APP_ID` does not exist on the device.
-This error is not a major concern and does not impede the deployment process.

 #### Script Usage
 The script takes five arguments: